Board of Management

 Director General, Cyber Bureau

-He holds a Bachelor’s degree in Law at the Korean National Police University, and a Master’s degree in Law from Hanyang University.
+He holds a bachelor’s degree in law at the Korean National Police University and a master’s degree in law from Bae-jae University.

 Tobias A. Bolliger